 Dress appropriately.
-Make sure girls and adults wear clothing that is comfortable, snug fitting, covers the knees and have the appropriate footwear for the activity.
+Make sure participants wear clothing that is comfortable, snug fitting, and covers the knees, and that they have the appropriate footwear for the activity.
 Avoid wearing dangling earrings, bracelets, and necklaces that may become entangled in equipment.
 Tie back long hair.

-Ensure the instructor reviews the rules and operating procedures with girls beforehand.
+Ensure the instructor reviews the rules and operating procedures beforehand.
 The instructor covers safety procedures, including:

-- No gum or candy.
+- No gum or candy

-- Drinking plenty of water and resting when tired.
+- Drinking plenty of water and resting when tired

-- Being aware of other participants.
+- Being aware of other participants

-- Hoops, silks, or trapeze equipment.
+- Hoops, silks, or trapeze equipment

-- Harnesses and safety nets for trapezing.
+- · Harnesses and safety nets for trapezing

-- Harnesses potentially for silks.
+- Harnesses potentially for silks